Don’t lose out on valuable customers because of website accessibility!

 5. Consider the different ways a user might move through your site

-If you use frequent light boxes or pop ups, a browser who uses their keyboard to navigate may get stuck on the pop up/lightbox without being able to close it.
+If you use frequent light boxes or pop-ups, a browser that uses their keyboard to navigate may get stuck on the pop-up/lightbox without being able to close it.

 6. Using captions on any videos

 Whether you’re using a video on your home page or on your social channels – using captions has become the standard.
 Not only does this make the media accessible for those with hearing issues, but it also offers convenience for browsers who are unable to turn the volume on at present.